 Consider yourself an outdoor connoisseur?
 Mammoth Lakes will blow your mind.
 Hike to the Rainbow Falls, explore the Devil’s Postpile National Monument; go hiking, fishing or horseback riding.
 There are also plenty of hot springs to enjoy, and if you plan your visit right you can partake in one of the many festivals that are hosted here.
 Going in winter?
 If you enjoy skiing, you are in for a treat – Mammoth Lakes just so happens to be home to one of the official training mountains that shape the talents of the US Olympic team!

 Ah, Yosemite, how we love thee – let us count the ways.
 This is the prom queen of America’s national parks.
 Four million visitors flock here per here to gaze in wonderment at the staggering granite walls, epic waterfalls, centuries-old sequoias and sweeping gemstone lakes that lie sparkling in the midst of the subalpine wilderness.
 Walk, run, hike, cycle, stroll – no matter how you get around, there are breathtaking sights at every turn.

 First of all – wine, glorious, sun-drenched wine.
-Secondly – scenery.
-What could be lovelier that sipping on some elegant vintages in a fairytale valley?
+Secondly – the scenery.
+What could be lovelier than sipping on some elegant vintages in a fairytale valley?
 Because that’s exactly what Napa is – a living fairytale.
-With verdant vineyards climbing the sloping hills and a vintage locomotive and traveling restaurant running through the valley (have you ever!), this is where foodie dreams come true.
+With verdant vineyards climbing the sloping hills and a vintage locomotive and travelling restaurant running through the valley (have you ever!), this is where foodie dreams come true.

 This is the year to make your travel dreams come true.
 After all, if not now, when?
 The United States of America awaits – all you need to do is take the plunge, book the ticket and get ready for the adventure of a lifetime.